Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Application Study: Exploratory Bicycle Frame Design with Constraints and Performance Targets

-This proposed data-driven approach using DGMs is viable thanks to the FRAMED bicycle frame dataset introduced in~\cite{regenwetter2022framed}.
-FRAMED features roughly 4000 constraint-satisfying designs and roughly 300 constraint-violating designs.
-Each frame design is inspired by a real bicycle design~\cite{regenwetter2022biked} and is parameterized over 37 parameters.
+The dataset we use~\cite{regenwetter2022framed} features roughly 4000 constraint-satisfying designs and roughly 300 constraint-violating designs.
+Each frame design is inspired by a real bicycle design~\cite{regenwetter2022biked} and is parameterized over 37 variables.
 Each constraint-satisfying design is `labeled' with a vector of 10 structural performance values, such as weight, safety factors, and deflections under various loading conditions.
 This dataset was previously used as a benchmark for target-seeking deep generative models in ~\cite{regenwetter2022design} and we adapt the models tested for our demonstration.
-We also adopt the objective weights and DTAI parameters from ~\cite{regenwetter2022design}.
-In this application study, we leverage various metrics to evaluate the performance of their model, as well as others on the dataset.
+We also adopt the objective weights and DTAI parameters from~\cite{regenwetter2022design}.